 When it comes to engines, Peugeot has a philosophy that customers should be able to pick a car in its line-up and decide whether to have a traditional combustion engine or an electric option.
 The 208 falls into this category, and has therefore had an electric option since 2019.

-As a result the e-208 is now approaching £20,000 for the earliest models, making these great value for money as they’re still using current-generation technology.
+The E-208 is now approaching £12,000 for the earliest models, making these great value for money as they’re still using current-generation technology.
 They’re slightly more expensive than an equivalent Vauxhall Corsa-e, but have more upmarket feel.

-Being smaller, these cars are less appealing to fleet buyers, so even the earliest e-208s on sale tend to have around 5,000 - 10,000 miles on them.
+Being smaller, these cars are less appealing to fleet buyers, so even the earliest E-208s on sale tend to have around 15,000 - 20,000 miles on them.
 That’s a two-year-old car with less miles than the average driver travels in a year, so you know there’s a great chance they’re in nearly new condition.

 Electric models are more pricey when new than equivalent petrol and diesel versions so tend to come with a high specification to compensate.
 However, Peugeot’s attitude towards choice means it has the same trim levels as combustion-engined cars.